-FRENCH 1 Course ID: FL .201SFA Grade: 9-12 Credit: 1.0 Prerequisite: None NCAA The four langu The four language skills, listening, speaking, reading and writing will be addressed, with more emphasis on listening and sp peaking.
-Student s will learn to communicate a t a novice level on topics such as family, home, sports, school and shopping.
-S tudents will be exposed to the e cultures of various French-speaking cou intries.
+In this course, students will be exposed to the cultures of various French-speaking countries.
+The four language skills; listening, speaking, reading and writing will be addressed, with more emphasis on listening and speaking.
+Students will learn to communicate at a novice level on topics such as family, home, sports, school and shopping.
+Click here for Video of Course Description

-FRENCH 2 Course ID: FL202SFA Grade: 9-12 Credit: 1.0 Prerequisite: 70% in French 1 NCAA
+FRENCH 2 Grade: 9-12

+Credit: 1.0 Prerequisite: 70% in French 1 Course ID: FL202SFA

 This course will include a review of material covered in French 1.
 It will aim at improving communication skills and will expand vocabulary and knowledge of structures and grammatical concepts on topics such as describing yourself and others, food, shopping, narrating in past tense, leisure activities and sports.
 Oral proficiency will be strongly emphasized.
 An expanded appreciation of the cultures of the French-speaking world will also be a focus of this class.
+Click here for Video of Course Description